DanielT000/CTFwriteups/SEETF2022/Probability.md

 A quick look at the `random` library gives us this warning:
 > Warning: The pseudo-random generators of this module should not be used for security purposes.
 For security or cryptographic uses, see the secrets module.

-The `random` library uses the Mersenne Twister as the generator, which is not cryptographically secure and given 624 known 32-bit outputs, we can predict the rest of the outputs.
+The `random` library uses the Mersenne Twister as the generator, which is not cryptographically secure.
+It well known that given 624 known 32-bit outputs, we can predict future outputs.

-Usually, I use [this library by kmyk](https://github.com/kmyk/mersenne-twister-predictor/blob/master/mt19937predictor.py) but this only provides an implementation for the function `getrandbits(32)`, while this challenge uses `random()`.
+Usually, I use [this library by kmyk](https://github.com/kmyk/mersenne-twister-predictor) but this only provides an implementation for the function `getrandbits(32)`, while this challenge uses `random()`.

 Thankfully, I also found [this library by icemonster](https://github.com/icemonster/symbolic_mersenne_cracker) that allows us to enter in partial outputs from the random generator and it will help us find the best guess.

 All that is left to do is to find out how exactly a random number is generated in the `random()` function.

 From kmyk's library and also [the actual code](https://github.com/python/cpython/blob/530f506ac91338b55cf2be71b1cdf50cb077512f/Modules/_randommodule.c) from the `random` library, we find something like this:
 ```python
 def random(self):